Arcadia-Science/chlamy-comparison/README.md

 ## Protocol for segmenting cells and taking measurements of 2D morphology

+This protocol is a step by step computational guide to segment algal cells from video data.
+The input is video data of algal cells collected by brightfield or differential interference contrast microscopy.
+The output includes segmented cells as "objects" as well as measurements of the 2D morphology of the cells.
+For related experimental results [follow this link](https://research.arcadiascience.com/pub/result-chlamydomonas-phenotypes#nj8khdxj90e).

 1. Download data from Zenodo.
 This will be a directory called "experiments" with subdirectories and image data.